NVIDIA/Rivermax/README.md

 Each code example contains its build instructions in the respective folder's `README.md` file.

-Some applications can be built with CUDA support to demonstrate GPU utilization.
+Some applications (e.g. `generic_receiver`) can be built with CUDA support to demonstrate GPU utilization.
 The following boolean build-parameters are supported:

 - `RIVERMAX_ENABLE_CUDA` - when set, this flag enables integration with CUDA
 - `RIVERMAX_ENABLE_TEGRA` - this flag shall be set along with `RIVERMAX_ENABLE_CUDA` when building for TEGRA-family SoC (e.g. NVIDIA Jetson AGX Xavier).